How to Claim Air France Compensation

 - You had all of the necessary travel documents.

 The most common reason for denied boarding is overbooking, which is done by the airline.
-Since the disruption to your travel plans would be the air carrier’s fault, you could claim compensation for the problem flight.
+Since the disruption to your travel plans would be the air carrier’s fault, you could claim overbooking compensation.

 In addition to reimbursement, the airline is also required to provide you with one of the following: